Guest Posting Policies

 General Editorial Guidelines

-- A guest post can take any form you like—a personal essay, a video, or a podcast.
+- A guest post can take any form you like—a personal essay, a video, or a podcast, as long as it is informative and inspiring.
 Consider the story you want to tell and the best way to tell it.

-- Written guest posts should be no longer than 650 words, and videos and podcasts should last no more than 5 minutes.
-If you would like to submit a photo to accompany your post, please send a jpg or gif image no larger than 175 pixels wide x 300 pixels tall with the finalized content of your post.
+- Written guest posts should be no longer than 650 words, and videos and podcasts should last no more than five minutes.

 - We will not publish or will remove any post in which you pretend to be someone else; misrepresent your affiliation with a person or entity; or upload, post, or transmit content that is: